Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 Kawaljeet Saluja - Kotak Securities Ltd.

 Yeah.
 Hi.
 Pravin, I'm not absolutely clear on the rationale for guidance cut.
-Is it largely the deterioration in demand environment or is it the function of CEO exit and the consequent destruction that we have seen in the last few months?
+Is it largely the deterioration in demand environment or is it the function of CEO exit and the consequent deduction that we have seen in the last few months?

-The second question I have is largely on the chain side a business, which is Platform, Product, Automation, and a lot of these areas were handled by a team which was brought onboard by Vishal, and many of them have exited the business – exited the company.
+The second question I have is largely on the chain side of a business, which is platform, product, automation.
+A lot of these areas were handled by a team which was brought onboard by Vishal, and many of them have exited the company.
 So how is the management thinking about these exits?
 Are the rolls being reassigned internally?
-Are you referring to recruit externally, just some thought around it?
+Are you referring to recruit externally?
+Just some thought around it.

-And finally, has there been any fine-tuning of the organization structure after Vishal's exit, and if yes, then can you just detail the key changes?
+And finally, has there been any fine-tuning of the organization structure after Vishal's exit?
+And if yes, then can you just detail the key changes?

-By the way, it's Kawaljeet Saluja from Kotak.
+By the way, this is Kawaljeet Saluja from Kotak.

 U. B. Pravin Rao - Infosys Ltd.

 Yeah.
 Thanks.
-So I'll answer the last part first.
+So I will answer the last part first.
 There has been no organization or structural changes since Vishal left, so that's the easy one.
-The first part is, the guidance is nothing to do with Vishal's exit.
+The first part is the guidance is nothing to do with Vishal's exit.
 Guidance is actually based on – and we have always said it's based on what we see.
 If we look at our first half performance, we took that into account, we looked at our pipeline, we looked at the visibility and we also kept in mind, the typical softness we see in quarter three for us and rest of the industry, and in particular for us, in particular in quarter four, if we look back over the last few years, we have always for whatever reason had very minimal growth.
 So, we kept all this factors in mind and that's how we arrived at the guidance.

 The other data point you need to recognize is, I mean when we look at our own quarter-on-quarter – on the constant currency basis, based on whatever our peers have declared so far, our growth has been much higher and our growth on -in quarter one, as well on a constant currency basis has been higher, when compared to many of our peers.
 But if we look at historically, as a quarter two typically would have been a good quarter for the industry, but for whatever reason, this year, it seems to be a little bit unusual.
 Not only our growth, but our competition growth in quarter two has also been on a much lower side.
 So all these factors in some sense contributed to our revised estimate on the guidance and while we'll continue to endeavor to do better than the guidance, but I mean, today based on the reality, we felt that would be the appropriate one at this stage.